 Important: The service_overrides attribute may himself be inherited from an upper host template.
-This is a multivalued attribute which syntax requires that each value is set on its own line.
-If you add a line on an host instance, it will not add it to the ones defined at template level, it will overlobad them.
+This is a multi-valued attribute wchich syntax requires that each value is set on its own line.
+If you add a line on a host instance, it will not add it to the ones defined at template level, it will overlobad them.
 If some of the values on the template level are needed, they have to be explicitly copied.

 '''

 define host {

 web-front

 name

+HTTP, notification_options c, r

 service_overrides

-HTTP, notification_options c, r
+. . .

 register

+0

 }

+. . .

 define host {

+use

 web-fromt

-use

 host_name

 web-back-01

 hostgroups

+web

+service_overrides HTTP, notification_options c,r

-service_overrides HTTP,notification_options c,r service_overrides HTTP,notification_interval 15
+service_overrides HTTP, notification_interval 15

+. . .

 }

-. . .

 '''